Linwood G. Dunn: Inventions and innovations

 Dunn also specialized in optical work for special and large format films, creating the equipment necessary to do the jobs.
 In fact, he was the first person to blow up a film from 16mm to 35mm color internegative.
 Dunn did optical composite for several special 70mm films shown at World's Fairs, including the multi-panel tour-de-force film A Place to Stand, made for Expo 67.
 It was Dunn who did what his associates said was impossible, cleanly blowing up 16mm negative to 70mm prints for George Harrison's Concert For Bangladesh.
 Dunn's company later became the first facility in Hollywood that could do optical composites in the ultra-large IMAX film format.

 He co-wrote (with George Turner) a book on his career and the history of visual effects, The ASC Treasury of Visual Effects published in 1983.

-In the 1990s, while in his 90s, Dunn joined with Japanese engineers in the development of a 3-D television system that used electronic dual-polarized glasses that auto-synched to the TV image, to create the most clear and deep 3-D images ever produced.
+In the 1990s, while in his 90s, Dunn joined with Japanese engineers in the development of a 3-D television system that used electronic dual-polarized glasses that auto-synced to the TV image, to create the most clear and deep 3-D images ever produced.
 The system was originally built for hospitals.
 Surgeons in many facilities are now using the system as a key aid in sorting out the nerve-endings during micro-neurosurgery.
 A consumer version of the system is now sold with 3-D Blu-ray players and TV sets in most video equipment stores.
 The system was profiled on an episode of Alan Alda's TV series Scientific American Frontiers.
 Always keenly interested in technology, Dunn participated in the development of digital projection for theaters.